 Located on East campus on beautiful Bay State Road, the Towers is comprised of two towers, each 9 stories high.
 Originally for women only, the now co-ed dormitory is located right next to the School of Education and the School of Business, making it a great choice for Questrom and SED students.
 However, the Towers has plenty of assets to attract BU students from all schools.

-The drawbacks of living in the Towers include its lack of printers, the lack of diversity in room types (all rooms are doubles on single-gender floors), and its tendency to be quieter (and thus less social) than other dorms, say residents.
+The drawbacks of living in the Towers include the lack of diversity in room types (all rooms are doubles on single-gender floors) and its tendency to be quieter (and thus less social) than other dorms, say residents.
 Although the quieter atmosphere could be a benefit for students who prefer a more intimate and peaceful environment, some residents feel like they are missing out.

 “The Towers is in a great location and it’s very close to all of my classes,” said Towers resident Kenny Zheng (CAS ’20), “but it is not the most social dorm when compared to Warren Towers.”

 Incoming freshmen and sophomores looking for a lively place to live next year should look elsewhere: the Towers has a much more calm atmosphere – perhaps better suited for students seeking a place where they can focus on their school work.